stack-of-tasks/pinocchio-ros-release/README.md

 ## Examples

-We provide some basic examples on how to use **Pinocchio** in Python in the [examples/python](./examples/python) directory.
+We provide some basic examples on how to use **Pinocchio** in Python in the [examples](./examples) directory.
 Additional examples introducing **Pinocchio** are also available in the [documentation](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/md_doc_d-practical-exercises_intro.html).

 ## Tutorials

 **Pinocchio** comes with a large bunch of tutorials aiming at introducing the basic tools for robot control.
-The content of the tutorials is described [here](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/md_doc_d-practical-exercises_1-directgeom.html).
-Additionnal materials were presented during the [Memmo](https://www.memmo-project.eu/) summer school and available [here](https://memory-of-motion.github.io/summer-school/materials).
+Tutorial and training documents are listed [here](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/index.html#OverviewConclu).

 ## Visualization